-- The grammaticality judgements indicated here conform with the majority view in a questionnaire study (110 native speaker participants). - The questionnaire study shows that there is dialectal variation.
+- The grammaticality judgements indicated here conform with the majority view in the questionnaire study mentioned previously. - The questionnaire study shows that there is dialectal variation.

-- 1. You seem like you are exhausted. (copy raising) - 2.
-You seem to be exhausted. (infinitival raising)
+- (1) You seem like you are exhausted. (copy raising) - (2) You seem to be exhausted. (infinitival raising)